InvitedTea/LearningCoding/README.md

 - Create a Pokemon trainer profile
 - Build adventures based on player choices

+### Lesson 7: Files and Data Persistence
+- Learn how to save your Pokemon adventures
+- Create a Pokemon journal that stores your progress
+- Read and write data to files

+### Lesson 8: Randomness and Simulation
+- Introduce randomness into your Pokemon games
+- Simulate Pokemon battles with random outcomes
+- Create more dynamic and unpredictable game events

 ## How the Lessons Work 🎮

 Each lesson includes: